kanmaniannie180-hub/edge-ai-wafer-defect-classification/docs/dataset_plan.md

 | malformed_vias | 100           |
 | **Total**      | **800**       |

 📌 *If even 60–80 images per class are achieved, the dataset is still considered acceptable for Phase-1.
-The above table represents the ideal target.*
+The above table represents the ideal target.The real achieved target is given in datasets.md*

 ---